DavidAvitan/NeRF-on-Thermal-Data/README.md

 8. **Additional Tips**
-   * For more information on optimal capture and training methods, refer to NVIDIA's official document here.
+   * For more information on optimal capture and training methods, refer to NVIDIA's official document [here](https://developer.nvidia.com/blog/getting-started-with-nvidia-instant-nerfs/).
+   * For advanced NeRF dataset creation, you can use SIGGRAPH tutorial [here](https://www.nvidia.com/en-us/on-demand/session/siggraph2022-sigg22-s-16/).
    * Note that NeRF is designed for use with color files (RGB), so the recommendations should be taken with a grain of salt when working on thermal images or grayscale data.
    * At the same time, it is imperative to go deeper and understand how to use the tool, capabilities and data collection methods in order to succeed in reaching better results.